asoul-sig/asouldocs/docs/en-US/howto/run-through-docker.md

 ## Start the container

-You need to volumn the `custom` directory into the Docker container for it being able to start (`/app/asouldocs/custom` is the path inside the container):
+You need to volume the `custom` directory into the Docker container for it being able to start (`/app/asouldocs/custom` is the path inside the container):

 ```bash
 $ docker run \